- Total population: 54.2 million

 What are the main humanitarian challenges in Tanzania?

+Although Tanzania has one of Africa’s fastest growing economies and populations, the country is not without its challenges.
 Surrounded by conflict, Tanzania has a long history of hosting refugees from neighboring countries.
-The recent influx of Burundian refugees following contested elections in 2015 has strained the country’s already limited resources.
-Refugee camps have become overstretched and underfunded.
+Despite international assistance, the last influx of Burundian refugees following contested elections in 2015 strained the country’s already limited resources.
+Refugee camps became overstretched and the crisis has been chronically underfunded.

 How does the IRC help in Tanzania?